 Visual Studio Test Professional 2017 component directory

-The tables on this page list the IDs that you can use to install Visual Studio by using the command line.
+The tables on this page list the IDs that you can use to install Visual Studio by using the command line or that you can specify as a dependency in a VSIX manifest.
 Note that we will add additional components as we release updates to Visual Studio.

 - Each workload has its own section, followed by the workload ID and a table of the components that are available for the workload.